John Barnett (whistleblower): Documentation and process procedures

 In 2013, a senior manager downgraded Barnett's employment level for "using email to express process violations" in place of face-to-face communication, which Barnett "took to mean he shouldn't put problems in writing."
 The manager also pushed Barnett to get better at "working in the gray areas and help find a way while maintaining compliance."
 Barnett said that management was pressuring and encouraging workers not to document defects, resulting in inaccurate build records, a violation of FAA regulations.
 He also said that Boeing was implementing a program that allowed mechanics to inspect and verify their own work, eliminating quality inspection employees altogether.
 During an inspection of a Spirit AeroSystems section with four quality inspectors, Barnett documented 300 defects for which he was told they had found "too many defects."
 On a follow-up trip, Barnett was excluded and only two inspectors were given a truncated timeline that only allowed them time to document 50 defects, a reduction for which they were given accolades.

 Barnett attributed the pressure from management to overcome production delays with the 787, stating that documenting defects slows down the assembly line.
 In April 2024, another quality manager in Everett, Washington, Merle Meyers, who had been at Boeing for 30 years told the New York Times that the airline manufacturer re-prioritized schedule over quality.
 Also in April 2024, quality engineer Sam Salehpour reported similar issues after a 2021 delay of the 787 due to unacceptable fuselage gaps.
 Salehpour claimed that to address the flaws the company took "shortcuts" that forced the gaps closed, instead of engineering new parts.
 Salehpour has also filed a whistleblower complaint with the FAA against Boeing.
 A former Boeing mechanic, Davin Fischer, reported similar issues working on the 737.
-Boeing's chief financial officer, Brian West, stated at an investor conference, "For years, we prioritized the movement of the airplane through the factory over getting it done right.
+Boeing's chief financial officer, Brian West, stated at a March 2024 investor conference, "For years, we prioritized the movement of the airplane through the factory over getting it done right.
 And that's got to change."